CalmDownVal/predux/readme.md

 # Predux

-An opinionated take on the good ol' Redux.
+An opinionated take on the good ol' Redux trying to enforce best practices wherever possible.

 This is a monorepo containing the store implementation as well as bindings for Preact.
-For detailed information about the individual modules, refer to their respective readmes:
+For detailed information about the individual modules, refer to their respective readme files:

 - [predux](workspaces/predux)
 - [preact-predux](workspaces/preact-predux)

+## ToDO

+- Tests, tests, tests!
+Current coverage is 0%
+- Some more docs
+- Create a debugging middleware/plugin
+- Get to a v1.0 release